Dating for a Scrabble Player

 Be Honest About Your Gaming with Potential Dates

-I always try to mention that I'm a Scrabble junkie on first dates, admit that I play every day and many times during the course of the day online, and hope my date chalks it up to a personal quirk.
+I always try to mention that I’m an addicted Scrabble player on first dates, admit that I play every day and many times during the course of the day online, and hope my date chalks it up to a personal quirk.

 Remember that everyone has quirks.